microsoft/pai/contrib/kubespray/doc/faqs-and-troubleshooting.md

 By default, we use [weave](https://github.com/weaveworks/weave) as k8s network plugin.
 After installation, if you encounter some errors about the network, such as some pods failed to connect internet, you could remove network plugin to solve this issue.

-To remove the network plugin, you could use following `ansible-playbook`:
+To remove the network plugin, please run `kubectl delete ds weave-net -n kube-system` first to delete `weave-net` daemonSet.

+Then you could use following `ansible-playbook` to revert the changes made by kubespray:
 ```yaml
 ---
 - hosts: all